Plan your custom software project with precision Estimate Now!

 The main difference between Android app development and iOS app development is the operating system they are designed for.
 Android apps run on the Android OS, while iOS apps are built for Apple’s iOS.

 Android apps support a wide range of device manufacturers, leading to fragmentation, whereas iOS apps are optimized for a limited number of Apple devices, ensuring better hardware-software integration.
-Lastly, Android apps allow more customization and flexibility, while iOS apps emphasize security and a standardized user experience.
+Android apps allow more customization and flexibility, while iOS apps emphasize security and a standardized user experience.

 What Is the Difference Between Android App Development and Web Development?